jspears/bobamo/Readme.md

 #Bobamo
-### changed the name to avoid stepping on someones toes.
 Its basically a crud infrastructure for [mongoose](http://mongoosejs.com), [backbone](http://documentcloud.github.com/backbone/), [mers](https://github.com/jspears/mers),
 [backbone forms](https://github.com/powmedia/backbone-forms) and [twitter bootstrap](http://twitter.github.com/bootstrap/).
 The idea is you define your model and a little extra and it generates the crud on demand.
 It doesn't leave you in the